 The 4-in-1 pre-school booster vaccine is routinely offered to children at the age of 3 years and 4 months old.

-How is the 4-in-1 pre-school booster given?
+How the 4-in-1 pre-school booster vaccine is given

-It's injected into the child's upper arm.
+The 4-in-1 pre-school vaccine is injected into your child's upper arm.

 It's safe for your child to have the 4-in-1 pre-school booster at the same time as other vaccines, such as the MMR vaccine.